 KAPITEL ONE: Wolves are Nocturnal

-Lincoln didn't know what had happened.
+The latter did not know what had happened.
 When he came to, he was on the ground, sword before him.
-Despite having the urge to continue fighting, his body wouldn't let him go on.
-It felt like he'd gone over his limit for an instant.
+Despite having the urge to continue fighting, his body wouldn't let him.
+It felt like he'd gone over his limit for an instant and was now paying the ultiimate price

 'So that power - was just a onetime increase in your Aura.
-But it looks like you over did it,' Ulrich glared down on him so coldly it reflected all the hate he'd bottled up inside.
+You over did it, didn't you?'
+Alaric glared down on him so coldly it reflected all the hate he'd bottled up inside.
 And it was with a cold tone that he commanded his right hand man, 'Ricardo!
 Finish 'im off,'

 Lincoln's gazed swerved from one end to another.
 First at the blood-soaked yet seemingly breathing Allen, then to the lifeless body that was Laura.
 He felt responsible.
 It wouldn't have happened if he hadn't insisted on joining the first time.

-'I'm still amazed that even after I removed Flux, you still showed signs of it in your system - or was it really Flux?
-Or was it something else.
+'I'm still amazed that even after I removed Flux, you still showed signs.
+Was it even Flux?
+Or........something else.
 Something thicker I gather,'

 Ricardo stood right in front of the powerless Lincoln and drew his sword.
 He had a somewhat triumphant smile on his face as he looked down, immensely pleased that Lincoln would be no more.
 It was a pleasure that he would be the one to kill the Lincoln that had so much stolen all the glitz from him.